 Computers deal with numbers, not with characters.
 When you save a text file, each character is mapped to a number, and the numbers are stored on disk.
 When you open a text file, the numbers are read and mapped back to characters.
-When saving a file in one application, and opening the that file in another application, both applications need to use the same character mappings.
+When saving a file in one application, and opening that file in another application, both applications need to use the same character mappings.

 Traditional character mappings or code pages use only 8 bits per character.
-This means that only 256 characters can be represented in any text file.
-As a result, different character mappings are used for different language and scripts.
-Since different computer manufacturers had different ideas about how to create character mappings, there's a wide variety of legacy character mappings.
+This means that only 256 distinct characters can be represented in any text file.
+As a result, different character mappings are used for different languages and scripts.
+Since different computer manufacturers had different ideas about how to create character mappings, there’s a wide variety of legacy character mappings.
 EditPad supports a wide range of these.

 In addition to conversion problems, the main problem with using traditional character mappings is that it is impossible to create text files written in multiple languages using multiple scripts.
-You can't mix Chinese, Russian and French in a text file, unless you use Unicode.
+You can’t mix Chinese, Russian, and French in a text file, unless you use Unicode.
 Unicode is a standard that aims to encompass all traditional character mappings, and all scripts used by current and historical human languages.

 If you only edit files created on your own Windows computer, or on other Windows computers using the same regional settings, there’s not much to configure.
 Simply leave the “default text encoding” set to the default Windows code page, e.g. Windows 1252 for English and other Western European languages.
 If you edit files created on Windows computers with different regional settings, you may need to select a different Windows code page.
 You can either change the default for the file type, or use Convert|Text Encoding for a one-time change.